Middleton scores 31 as Bucks trounce Warriors 138-99

 MILWAUKEE (AP) — Khris Middleton scored 31 points and the Milwaukee Bucks routed the Golden State Warriors 138-99 on Friday to win their first Christmas Day home game in over half a century.

-Middleton went 6 for 8 from 3-point range, leading a strong performance from deep for his team.
-Milwaukee was 20 of 37 from beyond the arc, while Golden State was 10 of 45.
+Middleton went 10 of 15 overall and 6 for 8 from 3-point range, leading a strong performance from deep for his team.
+He totaled 58 points in his first two games of the season.

+“The weeks before the season, I just tried to put in good work, work on my game,” Middleton said.
+“So far, it’s been working for me.”

 The Warriors were outscored by 65 points in their first two games, the second-highest total in NBA history through two games to 71 points for the 1987-88 Clippers.
 Golden State lost 125-99 at Brooklyn in its season opener.